About the Web Design Reference Site

 - Kynn Bartlett, a former member of the W3C's Web Content Accessibility Guidelines working group, founder of the HTML Writers Guild's Accessible Web Authoring Resources and Education Center, and was on the advisory board of the International Center for Disability Resources on the Internet.
 He was my first web accessibility teacher.

 - Joshue O Connor, an accessibility consultant, skilled in the design and development of accessible websites/applications.
-He is a member of the HTML5 working group with a strong commitment to improve the web for those with disabilities.
+He is Co-Chair of the W3C Web Content Accessibility Working Group and the member of the HTML5 Working Group with a strong commitment to improve the web for those with disabilities.

 - Russ Weakley, widely acclaimed web designer and authority on CSS and web standards.
 Russ is a co-founder of the Web Standards Group and Web Essentials conferences.

 - Steve Faulkner, Web accessibility director and expert.
 He is the creator of the Web Accessibility Toolbar.

 Awards and Recognition

 - Ten questions for Laura Carlson interview, July 2006

 - A gold edition Talking Hands Award from Lancasters Laughing Place

 - A gold award for the Web Design Update newsletter in the University of Minnesota's Communicators Forum Maroon and Gold competition